 “Under Linda’s leadership, NIEHS became a world leader in toxicology and environmental health research, with NIEHS science inspiring health policy and safety standards in the United States and abroad,” wrote NIH Director Francis Collins, M.D., Ph.D., in a press release.
 “It has been my privilege to work with Linda.
 She is an enthusiastic, accomplished, and caring scientist who has provided dedicated scientific leadership to NIEHS and the NTP since 2009.”

 Birnbaum was the first woman and the first board-certified toxicologist to lead the 53-year-old institute, Collins noted, mentioning other career highlights as well.

-- Leadership for important trans-NIH research projects following the 2014 West Virginia chemical spill and the 2010 Deepwater Horizon oil spill.
+- Leadership for important NIH wide research projects following the 2014 West Virginia chemical spill and the 2010 Deepwater Horizon oil spill.
 “Both studies required effective coordination with scientists across NIH, and with the residents of affected areas,” wrote Collins.